Document

 This policy is not intended to fetter the discretion of any of the Councils.
 No policy can cover all circumstances and therefore each Council has the authority to deal with applications not meeting the requirements of the above policy and criteria.
 Grants outside of those set out above can be awarded at the discretion of the relevant Council’s Director/Head of Service Delivery.
 Such an award will only be made subject to the provision of the Regulatory Reform (Housing Assistance) England and Wales Order 2002 and subsequent guidance.

-This delegation may also include authorisation for housing as an alternative or partnership solution.
+This delegation may also include authorisation for a social housing allocation as an alternative option or as a consequence of multi-disciplinary team agreed solution.

 The general principle is that equipment or a minor adaptation is tried first to assess whether it will meet the resident’s needs prior to application for a DFG.
 This will help to manage the demands made on the DFG budget.